Blackwing Studios

-Blackwing Studios was an English recording studio, most notable for early Depeche Mode and Yazoo recordings in the early 1980s.
+Blackwing Studios was an English recording studio in south-east London most notable for early 1980s recording by Depeche Mode and Yazoo.

 Background

 The Blackwing Studios complex was housed inside a deconsecrated church in south-east London.
 All Hallows church was partly destroyed during The Blitz in 1941.
 After the war, Southwark Cathedral retained the north aisle and carried on using it as a temporary church.
 The destroyed south aisle was later turned into gardens and maintained by local residents from 1968.

 Blackwing Studios was started by Eric Radcliffe, who worked on most of the early Mute Records recordings alongside Daniel Miller.
 Miller had discovered Blackwing when recording the Silicon Teens album.
 He required a studio with a big control room where he could set up all his synthesisers.
 Daniel Miller carried on using Blackwing to record other Mute Records artists.
 At the rear of the church building was a bell tower that was used for storing master tapes.

 The first Depeche Mode album, Speak & Spell, was recorded at Blackwing using a TEAC eight-track recorder.
 The album was engineered by John Fryer.

 Yazoo named one of their albums, Upstairs at Eric's, after the studio, due to the main Blackwing studio being above Splendid Studios.

 When Vince Clarke initially came to Blackwing to record with Yazoo, he found that the studio was fully booked; Depeche Mode were recording their new album.
 He had the choice of recording at 4am during studio downtime or building another studio, which is how Splendid Studios came about.
 It was a not-for-hire studio below Blackwing.

 After the break-up of Yazoo, Clarke decided he wanted to remain in the music industry.
 His initial enterprise after Yazoo was the formation of his own record label called Reset Records, a joint effort with Radcliffe, to sign and produce new acts recorded in Splendid Studios.
 The recordings were then licensed to RCA Records for release.

 Blackwing Studios closed down in September 2001 and the building has been empty ever since, but the church building and gardens are still there.
 However, this may soon not be the case as Southwark Council have been submitting plans since 2005 to redevelop the site with a four-storey development of private flats.